-In this article we will hope to show the evidence from research that suggests that cancer spread can be controlled by disrupting one of cancers most important survival tools, the ability of its cells to communicate with each other and share vital information on mutation and drug resistance.
+In this article we will hope to show the evidence from research that suggests that cancer spread can be controlled by disrupting one of cancers most important survival tools, the ability of its cells to communicate (crosstalk) with each other and share vital information on mutation and drug resistance.

 Our body’s have an intricate communication network, not just the nervous system that sends messages from brain, but a cellular communication system that sends messages that guide all our body systems.
 For instance we have communication systems through our growth factors.
-Growth factors are protein molecules that help communicate when growth or healing occurs by way of regulating messages related to cell growth or cell division and cell survival.
+Growth factors are protein molecules that help communicate messages for when growth or healing occurs by way of regulating messages related to cell growth or cell division and cell survival.
 This is how we grow and repair bone, grow and maintain blood vessels, and grow and maintain and repair many body systems.
 In cancer, growth factors are critical to stop or inhibit cancer growth.

 This is a powerful communication system and only recently the subject of research speculating on how to stop cancer cell’s ability to communicate amongst themselves with researchers suggesting that if we can break cancer’s communication system, we can stop its spread or metastasis.

 Phytoestrogens uncanny ability to disrupt cancer messages